maria-gedye/gameMatcher/README.md

 - [X] Users can take the quiz
 - [X] System takes the user input and calculates the results for that user
-- [ ] System uses the results to calculate game recommendations
+- [ ] System uses the results to calculate game recommendations (WIP)
 - [ ] Users decide which games are/are not a match

 ## Frameworks/Libraries